 Still in Syria, Severus decided to cross the Euphrates during the summer months for a punitive expedition into Mesopotomia against the people of Osrhoene and Adiabene.
 They had revolted against Niger’s forces holding Nisibis – a Roman strongpoint since the campaigns of Lucius Verus – and had killed or captured most of the Roman soldiers.
 The circumstances were difficult, the summer heat was terrible and there was a serious lack of drinking water, but Severus’ campaign was a success.
-He managed to retake Nisibis and had his generals Candidus and Laetus ravaged the countryside.
-He left a member of the equestrian order in charge of the city and claimed he had won an important victory.
+He managed to retake Nisibis and had his generals Tiberius Claudius Candidus and Julius Laetus ravage the countryside.
+He left a member of the equestrian order in charge of the city, styled himself Adiabenicus and claimed he had won an important victory.
 Not everyone agreed.
 Cassius Dio lamented that Nisibis “yields very little and uses up vast sums” and complained that it was “responsible for our constant wars as well as for great expenditures”.
 The historian had a point here.

 Back to the West